aleksa-burn/2022/index.md

 ## RSVP/ Expression of Interest (FOMO is real!) 🤩

-Please fill out this webform if you are planning to come.
+Please fill out this webform to RSVP.
 Even if you are not 100% sure, we are trying to estimate a participant count, so your latest thoughts are welcome!

 [https://forms.gle/QjCaYRixroroPMdK8](https://forms.gle/QjCaYRixroroPMdK8)